by Susan T.

 Additionally, some poses are calming and soothing; on the other hand, others will test your coordination and balance.

-Meanwhile, if you’re searching for slow flow yoga for beginners, you might want to check out this video.
+Meanwhile, if you’re searching for slow flow yoga for beginners, you might want to check out.

 This yoga style is not limited to people with limitations or novices.
 It’s worth mentioning that slow flow yoga gets gradually advances, and the series progresses.